-Line 1266: MOST voters with PRINT disabilities ARE [may be] unable to independently verify their vote before it is scanned and cast [in some circumstances].
+Lines 1266-1267: MOST voters with PRINT disabilities ARE [may be] unable to independently verify their vote before it is scanned and cast [in some circumstances].

-Line 1269: When AN ACCESSIBLE VOTING SYSTEM [AT] is unable to [read] SCAN ALL the PRINTED selections on A PAPER BALLOT paper AND PROVIDE THAT CONTENT TO THE VOTER IN ACCESSIBLE FORM FOR VERIFICATION, voters with disabilities are unable to verify their ballots AS REQUIRED BY LAW.
+Line 1269-1271: When AN ACCESSIBLE VOTING SYSTEM [AT] is unable to [read] SCAN ALL the PRINTED selections on A paper BALLOT AND PROVIDE THAT CONTENT TO THE VOTER IN ACCESSIBLE FORM FOR VERIFICATION, voters with disabilities are unable to verify their ballots.
 This may be because THERE IS NO SCANNING MECHANISM AT ALL IN THE VOTING SYSTEM, OR THERE IS A PARTIAL SCANNING MECHANISM WITH NO OPTICAL CHARACTER RECOGNITION CAPACITY TO SCAN WRITE-IN TEXT, AND/OR THERE IS ONLY THE OPTION FOR SCANNED CONTENT TO BE PRESENTED IN AUDIO "READ BACK" WHEN THAT DOES NOT PROVIDE ACCESS TO THE VOTER. [of the design of the printed ballot that does not consider the requirements for AT to read printed information accurately.]

-Rationale: Line 1230 statement is expanded to cover the whole voting process not just casting the ballot.
-Line 1266 statement is edited to reflect current status of deployed accessible BMDs.
-Only those BMDs using QR codes for encoding the entire voted ballot are currently providing fully accessible ballot verification.
-The majority of BMDs currently used are "reading" optical scan position markers to provide accessible verification of content and do not have true OCR capacity to support verifying write-in text.
+Rationale: Statements are edited to reflect the current status of deployed accessible BMDs.
+Only those BMDs using QR codes for encoding the entire voted ballot are currently providing accessible ballot verification.
+The majority of BMDs currently used are "reading" optical scan position markers to provide accessible verification of content and do not have OCR capacity to support verifying write-in text.
 Many do not provide verification in the same access feature options as are available to mark the ballot.
-Line 1269 is edited to eliminate the reference to "AT" as these statements are about the accessible voting system used for in person voting not remote voting at home with a voters AT.
+The text beginning on line 1269 is edited to eliminate the reference to "AT," as these statements are about the accessible voting system used for in person voting not remote voting at home with a voter's personal AT.